School Essentials2025-05-07T21:48:59+00:00

 Religious Education

-We have the bible in our school.
+We have the bible in school program each Tuesday during the school year.
 Religious education, this is teaching knowledge and understanding about matters of faith and religion.

 School Grounds